 Claims for December 2020 must be made by 14 January 2021.
 You can no longer submit claims for claim periods ending on or before 31 October 2020.

 Can my employees still be on flexible furlough?

 Yes.
 Since 1 July 2020, furloughed employees have been able to return to the workplace on a part-time basis.
-In September and October, you’ll still be able to place staff on flexible furlough, provided they’re eligible.
+You’ll still be able to place staff on flexible furlough, provided they’re eligible.

-Flexible furlough agreements can last any amount of time, however the minimum period that employers can claim for must be a minimum of 7 calendar days.
+Flexible furlough agreements can last any amount of time, however, the minimum period that employers can claim must be a minimum of 7 calendar days.
 Find out how to calculate claims for an employee who is flexibly furloughed.